HadoukenIO/fdc3-service/README.md

 ## Overview

-OpenFin FDC3 provides an implementation of the [FINOS FDC3](https://fdc3.finos.org/) standards for OpenFin-based applications.
+The OpenFin FDC3 Service provides an implementation of the [FINOS FDC3](https://fdc3.finos.org/) standards for OpenFin-based applications.

 This project consist of 3 parts:
 1. The FDC3 Provider, taking care of intents, context and resolving them (UI)